Blog/Comparisons & Alternatives

 Wati Pricing 2026: What Does the Tool Actually Cost?

-Wati starts at $59/mo but adds ~20% markup on Meta messages, caps automation triggers, charges $4.99 for Shopify, and $39 per extra user.
-Honest cost analysis for e-commerce teams evaluating WhatsApp API providers.
+Wati starts at $59/mo but adds ~20% markup on Meta messages, caps automation triggers, charges $4.99 for Shopify.
+Growth plan locks you to 3 users with no option to add more.
+Honest cost analysis for e-commerce teams.

 Blog Header Image